 NC G.S.
 122 C-3 and NC Administrative Code Title 10A, subchapters 26B, 26C, 27C, 27D, 27E, and 27G.
-Tribal Provides may demonstrate substantial equivalency to tribal code or law.

 • If providing transportation, have a valid North Carolina or other valid driver's license, a safe driving record and an acceptable level of automobile liability insurance